 - 1. The NSAA shall be responsible for the seeding and pairings of teams assigned to the sub-district or district, based on wild card point averages. - 2.
-A varsity team from a school may play a junior varsity team of any classification and must count that game toward the total number of permitted contests, but schools may not count such game toward wild card points or sub-district, district, and state competition seeding. - The win/loss records of out-of-state opponents will be included through the dates listed in the seeding dates chart below.
+A varsity team from a school may play a junior varsity team of any classification and must count that game toward the total number of permitted contests, but schools may not count such game toward wild card points or sub-district, district, and state competition seeding. - 3.
+The win/loss records of all out-of-state opponents will be included through the dates listed in the seeding dates chart below.
 Member schools are required to report records of their out-of-state opponents to help guarantee that the records are correct at the time of the seeding. - 4.
 Sub-district, District, and District Final competition for all classes shall be seeded based on wild card point averages.
 The most recent point average computed on the seeding date set prior to the first contest of the district/sub-district final competition shall be the points used.
 (See dates below). - a.
 If two teams are tied with identical point averages and have played each other, the results of the competition between these schools will be considered and the team winning the majority of contests between the two teams tied will be given the higher seed. - b.
 If a tie still exists, or if more than two teams are tied, the team or teams playing the greatest number of first division teams will be selected.
 If two teams are still tied, criteria 1) will apply before going to step (3).
 In Class A, if a tie still exists, or if more than two teams are tied, the team or teams playing the greatest number of first division teams in their classification will be selected.
 If two teams are still tied, criteria 1) will apply before going to step (3). - c.
 If the tie still exists, total the sum of the tied team's opponents' wins and losses.
 The team whose opponents have the higher winning percentage will receive the higher seed.
 If two teams remain tied, criteria 1) will apply before going to step 4). - d.
 If a tie still exits, the higher seed will be decided by a coin flip in the NSAA office. - 5.
-After the brackets are seeded and released no corrections will be made if an error is to be found on a schedule. - Seeding Dates.
+The records of all schools available to the NSAA on the date of the seeding shall be used to calculate wild card averages, even if an error on the record is discovered after the fact or the NSAA imposes a forfeit.